pwinzer/CS520-HW1.ALL-Paul-Winzer-submission/2/README.txt

-pow_pdw.py contained two functions as a solution to Problem 2
+pow_pdw.py contains two functions as a solution to Problem 2

 pow_it() gives the iterative solution